Meet The Team

 When she’s not writing, talking or thinking about music, Emma can also be found complaining about public transport, playing with her house bunny, expounding on her local’s selection of craft beers, or taking her new peace lily out for a stroll around town.

-Following work at a tech start-up and Ministry of Sound, Katie came to Name PR as a Press Assistant in March 2016 and is now a Junior Account Executive.
+Following work at a tech start-up and Ministry of Sound, Katie came to Name PR as a Press Assistant in March 2016 and is now an Account Executive.

 With a focus on Consumer PR, her specialism lies in electronic and dance music.